 Even for experienced executives, keeping up with the pace of change is a major part of remaining competitive.
 49% of the respondents in the BlueSteps research indicated high value for digital training as a component of their career development path.
 34% valued foreign language studies.

 It’s necessary to take the changing business environment into consideration as you formulate your strategy for your first or next executive career move.
-You’ll also need to consider the mechanics of conducting a C-level job search.
+You’ll also need to consider the mechanics of conducting a C-suite job search.
 The right position may be difficult to find – most CEO positions aren’t advertised on Indeed.com.

 Critical Components of an Executive Job Search